- Price: $3,295 for a queen before discounts

 Our expert take on Titan Plus mattress

 Higher-weight older adults benefit most from a highly durable, supportive mattress.
-And if you have spinal stenosis, it’s even more important to shop with your body type in mind to avoid uncomfortable sagging over time and promote restorative sleep.
-We like the Titan Plus, a hybrid mattress designed for higher-weight sleepers by the Brooklyn Bedding brand.
+And if you have spinal stenosis, it’s even more important to shop with your body type in mind to avoid uncomfortable sagging over time and promote restful sleep.
+We like the Titan Plus as one of the best mattresses for heavy people.

 The Titan Plus has a firmer feel, or about eight out of 10 on the firmness scale.
 It offers great pressure relief from its two layers of foam and individually encased coils, which flex independently to help contour the body and distribute force (and better isolate motion).
 Most positions should feel comfortable, but this highly firm feel isn’t for everyone.
 Those with partners who weigh less than 250 pounds may prefer a softer option.
 The Luxe version of this mattress is still designed to support higher-weight sleepers but feels medium (six out of 10) to accommodate other body types.